FIWARE/tutorials.Verifiable-Credentials/README.md

 OperatorCredential issued by did:web:fiware.github.io:tutorials.Step-by-Step:animal-welfare was NOT TRUSTED
 ```

-This is because a further check is required.
+This is because in reality, a further check is required.
 Not only must the Verifiable Credential be signed by the issuer, but the issuer must be a valid issuer of credentials within the data space.
 The way that a verifier checks this, is that it must contact a trusted issuers list.
 The location of this list is defined within the configuration service associated to the Verifiable Credentials verifier.

 ### Checking for trusted issuers